lllyasviel/ControlNet-v1-1-nightly/README.md

 ### Soft Edge

 The soft edge of HED and PIDI.
-It seems that PIPI is more abstracted.
+It seems that PIDI is more abstracted.

 Perhaps we can use both in training as a data augmentation.